The Pacific Islands Climate Services (PICS) Panel

 PICS Panel Reports

-PICS Panel Reports were finalised:
+The following PICS Panel Reports have been finalised:

 - PICS Panel Report no. 1: Climate Services in the Pacific Islands Region – A Gap Analysis